-Our pay and display machines are becoming old and, while our service and maintenance regime keeps them functioning at well over 90% availability at all times, the time is approaching where more modern machines will be required.
+Our pay and display machines are becoming old and, while our service and maintenance regime keeps them functioning, the time is approaching where more modern machines will be required.
+Where necessary, we have temporarily covered over individual machines when we have been unable to get them to an operational condition, however other machines remain in use that do take cash payments.
+As such we are experiencing an increasing number of complicated faults which do take time to diagnose and repair.